nurahamed/wa/README.md

 Open (https://climatecondition1.netlify.app/) to view it in your browser.

 ## User Guide

+# First, You have to turn on your location services on your device.

 On the left side of the web app, you can switch between three Tab.

 ### First `-- Dashboard--`